 Technology develops all of the applications used to complete research, navigate land buying, teach, track, and assess pupils, communicate with parents, and manage and evaluate each academy.

-While there are other organizations that might have developed any one of these tools, none are using them at Bridge International Academies’ scale nor integrating them to run an entire company from start to finish!
+While there are other organizations that might have developed any one of these tools, none are using them at Bridge International Academies’ scale nor integrating them to run an entire social enterprise from start to finish!

 Research analyzes where an academy should be built based on the needs and price points of local families using mobile surveys, GPS devices, satellite imagery, and more.